mindspore-ai/docs/docs/lite/docs/source_en/advanced/micro.md

     You can run the `MSLITE_MICRO_PLATFORM=cortex-m7 bash build.sh -I x86_64` command to compile the Cortex-M7 release package.

-For other Cortex-M architecture platforms that do not provide release packages for download, you can modify MindSpore source code and manually compile the code to obtain the release package by referring to the method of compiling and building from source code.
+For other Cortex-M architecture platforms that do not provide release packages for download, you can modify MindSpore Lite source code and manually compile the code to obtain the release package by referring to the method of compiling and building from source code.

 ### Code Integration and Compilation Deployment on Windows: Integrated Development Through IAR